-International male model, heroin addict and self-confessed kink, Ivanov Vasiliev journeys on the trans-Mongolian express from his home in London to the heart of the Gobi Desert enroute for a high-fashion modelling shoot for a luxury jewellery company.
+International male model and heroin addict Ivanov Vasiliev journeys on the trans-Mongolian express from his home in London to the heart of the Gobi Desert enroute for a high-fashion modelling shoot for a luxury jewellery company.
 On the train, he meets his doppelganger, Nikolas Martin—a younger, less tattooed, less jaded version of himself.
 Mutual attraction is undeniable.

 Journey to the East